How to control algae in commercial lakes and fisheries

 How to meet the challenge of an algae and weed free lake

-There are, fortunately, high quality, commercial pond dyes available, like Dyofix, which are non-toxic, safe and easy to apply.
+There are, fortunately, high-quality, commercial pond dyes available, like REGEN-Blue, which are non-toxic, safe, and easy to apply.
 These use food colours to provide a cost-effective method of controlling algae and submerged weeds, without affecting the health of any species residing in the water.

-The dyes work by blocking out rays from the sun in particular, the red end of the spectrum.
-They interrupt the photosynthesis process, in effect cutting off the ‘food’ source of submerged weeds and nutrients which would otherwise allow the algae to grow.
+The dyes work by blocking out rays from the sun, in particular, the red end of the spectrum.
+They interrupt the photosynthesis process, in effect cutting off the ‘food’ source of submerged weeds and nutrients that would otherwise allow the algae to grow.

-Dyofix’s Pond Blue was the first of the range to be developed for use in large lakes.
-Since its launch, Lake Shadow, which gives a subtle twilight effect, has also been made available.
-In addition, a special dye, Special C, which combats Crassula Helmsii and Chara, is currently being trialled.
+REGEN-Blue was the first of the range to be developed for use in large lakes.
+Since its launch, REGEN-Reflect, which gives a subtle twilight effect, has also been made available.
+In addition, a special dye, Special C, which combats Crassula Helmsii and Chara, is currently being trialed.
 The dyes come in two forms; powder sachets to treat large bodies of water and a liquid solution for smaller fisheries and large ponds.

 As outlined in the article ‘Getting your pond ready for Summer’ it’s worth getting ahead of the game by putting the dyes in as early as possible to gain maximum benefit, before the submerged weeds or algae get established.